willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 Check that your PC is connected to the Internet.
 You will need to do bit of downloading to get mixed reality up and running.

-## Make Sure You Have the Windows 10 Fall Creator's Update Installed
+## Make sure you have the Windows 10 Fall Creators Update installed

 You must be running the Windows 10 Fall Creators Update to run mixed reality.
 You can check this by running winver.exe: **Start > Run > winver.exe**.
 The Version should be **1709**.